donejs/donejs/docs/guide.md

 export default Order;
 ```

 Here we define an `ItemsList` which allows us to toggle menu items and check if they are already in the order.
-We define the `items` property of an order to be that list so we can use `has` and `toggle` directly in the template.
-We also set a default `status` and a getter for calculating the order `total` which just adds up all the item prices.
-We also create another `<order-model>` tag to load orders in the order history template later.
+We set up ItemsList as the Value of the items property of an order so we can use its has function and toggle directly in the template.
+We also set a default value for status and a getter for calculating the order total which adds up all the item prices.
+We also create another <order-model> tag to load orders in the order history template later.

 ### Implement the view model